sam-mccall/node-plate/README.md

 Registers a listener, when the value(s) for the promise is available, func will be called with the values as arguments.

-On error, func will not be called.
+Func will not be called if the promise doesn't get a value because an earlier invocation raises an error.

 Returns: promise (for chaining)